minetest/minetest/README.md

 2. Select "Browse Source..." and select DIR/minetest
 3. Select "Browse Build..." and select DIR/minetest-build
 4. Select "Configure"
 5. Choose the right visual Studio version and target platform.
-It have to fit to the target of the installed dependencies
+It has to match the version of the installed dependencies
 6. Choose "Specify toolchain file for cross-compiling"
 7. Click "Next"
 8. Select the vcpkg toolchain file e.g. `D:/vcpkg/scripts/buildsystems/vcpkg.cmake`